linea-it/docs/docs/en/sci-platforms/pz_server.md

 ### Training Set

 In the context of the Photo-z Server, Training Sets are defined as the product of the spatial cross-matching between a given Reference Redshift Catalog (single survey or compilation) and the photometric data, in this case, the LSST Object Catalog.
 The Photo-z Server's *Training Set Maker* pipeline allows users to build customized Training Sets based on the available Reference Redshift Catalogs (see [pipeline details here](./pz_server_tsm.md)).

-!!!
-Info "train/test subsets"
+!!! info "train/test subsets"
     Training sets are commonly split into two or more subsets for photo-z validation purposes.
 If the Training Set owner has previously defined which objects should belong to each subset (training and validation/test sets), this information must be available as an extra column in the table or as clear instructions for reproducing the subset separation in the data product description.
-For two separate files each one must be uploaded separately and will become an independent data product, both with product type as "Training Set".
+For two separate files each one must be uploaded separately and will become an independent data product, both with product type set as "Training Set", and their destination can be explicitly informed in the product name and/or description.

-!!!
-Info "image-based training sets"
+!!! info "image-based training sets"
-      The Photo-z Server only supports catalog-level training sets.
-Image-based training sets, e.g., for deep-learning algorithms, are not supported.
+    The product type Training Set only supports catalog-level training sets.
+Image-based training sets commonly used by deep-learning algorithms are not supported.
 For this case, use the product type "Other" and provide a clear description of the data format in the product description.

 To ensure flexibility in the observables, the only mandatory column is the redshift (`float`).
 Other expected columns are:

-* Object ID from LSST Objects Catalog - `integer`
+* `objectId` from LSST Objects Catalog - `integer`
-* Observables: magnitudes (and/or colors, or fluxes) from LSST Objects Catalog - `float`
+* Observables (e.g., magnitudes and/or colors, or fluxes) from the LSST Object Catalog - `float`
-* Observable errors: magnitude errors (and/or color errors, or flux errors) from LSST Objects Catalog - `float`
+* Observable errors - `float`
 * Right ascension [degrees] - `float`
 * Declination [degrees] - `float`
 * Quality Flag - `integer`, `float`, or `string`